D-Ribose

 1 product

-Production by Fermentation
+Production by fermentation

-D-Ribose is a naturally occurring sugar that is an important part of the metabolism of living organisms.
-It is found in DNA, RNA, and energy-carrying molecules such as ATP and GTP.
-Additionally, it is a key building block for the synthesis of various vitamins, hormones, and enzymes.
+D-ribose is a naturally occurring sugar that plays a vital role in the metabolism of living organisms.
+It is found in DNA, RNA and energy-carrying molecules such as ATP and GTP.
+It is also a key building block for the synthesis of various vitamins, hormones and enzymes.

-In summary, D-ribose is produced through a chemical and enzymatic process and the resulting product is a white crystalline powder.
+In summary, D-ribose is produced through a chemical and enzymatic process, and the resulting product is a white crystalline powder.

-Also Present in Foods
+Also found in food

 Frequently Asked Questions